ucan-wg/invocation/README.md

 ## 1.3 Promise Pipelining

 [UCAN Promise] extends UCAN Invocation with [distributed promise pipelines].
 Promises are helpful in a wide variety of situations for efficiency and convenience.
 Implementing UCAN Promises is RECOMMENDED.

+## 1.4 Serialization

+UCAN Invocations MUST be encoded with some [IPLD] codec.
+[DAG-CBOR] is RECOMMENDED.

 # 2 Concepts